How 12 Step Slogans Work

 FINE - Frustrated, Insecure, Neurotic and Emotional

 Instead of pretending everything's "fine" you admit what’s really happening.

 These sayings can be applied to a variety of situations which is why they are so helpful!
 Choose which ones speak to you for a quick pick me up!

 Have you ever wondered if 12 step programs could help you?
 Unfortunately, the misconceptions often prevent people from seeking help.
 Click here to read about what's true and what's myth 12 Step Myths.

 Substance abuse including alcohol, pills or other drugs

 Relationship issues stemming from childhood abuse or neglect

 Here's a list of 12 step recovery programs in Wikipedia.
 Some are worldwide and most are throughout the US.
 The great thing is that they are free!
 If you need support or can't afford professional help, this is a great option!

-There is often an excitement in early recovery when the program really start to work.
+There is an excitement in early recovery when the program starts to work.
 You feel supported for the first time in your life.
 So... you decide to share your excitement by trying to convince others to get into recovery.

 Though you have good intentions, another slogan says "Recovery is for people who want it, not for those that need it."
 No one can be pushed into the program.
-It's an individual choice.
 Usually people have to hit a bottom emotionally or physically before being willing to go.
-That's just how it is, but you can be the example.
+Your job if you’re up for it is to be the example.